SILCC -- VIII: The impact of far-ultraviolet radiation on star formation and the interstellar medium: Results

-In Fig. \ref{fig:sfr}, we show the time evolution of the star formation rate surface density, $\Sigma_\mathrm{SFR}$.
-The data is presented up to $t - t_\mathrm{SFR}=100$~Myr.
-Note that $t_\mathrm{SFR}$ is different for each model (between $\sim5\--20$~Myr).
+with the surface area of the midplane ISM, $A = (500~\mathrm{pc})^2$.
+This approach is motivated by the aim of directly comparing $\Sigma_\mathrm{SFR}$ to observational measurements, such as those derived from H$\alpha$ emission, which is primarily dependent on the presence of massive OB stars.
+It is favoured over the calculation of an instantaneous $\Sigma_\mathrm{SFR}$, which is highly sensitive to the choice of a time bin $\Delta t$.
+However, both methods for determining $\Sigma_\mathrm{SFR}$ yield consistent results and align well when comparing integrated values \citep[see e.g.][]{Gatto2017}.
+The data is presented up to $t - t_\mathrm{SF}=100$~Myr.
+Note that $t_\mathrm{SF}$ is different for each model (between $\sim5\--20$~Myr).
 Solid lines indicate models that include the \textsc{AdaptiveG0} module, while dashed lines represent the respective models with static $G_0$.
 The two models shown with cyan colour are the runs without early stellar feedback in the form of stellar winds and ionising radiation.
 We do not observe any distinct trends that would indicate the impact of the locally varying FUV radiation on $\Sigma_\mathrm{SFR}$ across different galactic environments.
 Models with and without \textsc{AdaptiveG0} closely follow each other.
 For each pair of models with equal $\Sigma_\mathrm{gas}$, there are periods in time where $\Sigma_\mathrm{SFR}$ of one model is higher/lower than the other, but those differences are most likely due to the highly non-linear stochastic nature of the star formation process.
 We want to especially highlight the nearly identical behaviour of the models $\mathrm{\Sigma010vFUV\dagger}$ and $\mathrm{\Sigma010\dagger}$ with respect to $\Sigma_\mathrm{SFR}$.
 Massive star formation in those models is purely regulated by SNe and their $\Sigma_\mathrm{SFR}$ is about one order of magnitude higher than their counterparts including stellar winds and ionising radiation ($\mathrm{\Sigma010}$ and $\mathrm{\Sigma010vFUV}$).
 This is a clear indication of the importance of HII regions and massive-star winds in the process of regulating star formation.
 At the same time, the impact of the variable FUV field seems to be minimal.
 The model without any stellar feedback besides variable FUV radiation, $\mathrm{\Sigma010vFUVnoSN\dagger}$, stabilises at $\Sigma_\mathrm{SFR} \approx 10^{-1}\,\mathrm{M_\odot\,yr^{-1}\,kpc^{-2}}$, which is approximately twice as high as that of the $\mathrm{\Sigma010vFUV\dagger}$ and $\mathrm{\Sigma010\dagger}$ models.